 Sometimes disruption is staring you right in the face and you can’t help but look the other way.
 That’s doubly true when you’re the head of a legacy business desperate to stay relevant.

-Small players have historically changed the business landscape when the older guys aren’t aware enough or nimble enough to respond.
 Here are some examples of big CEOs and executives who minimized disruptive threats when they appeared.
 When asked about these smaller players at the time (and even now) some companies have remained woefully dismissive.

 Perhaps the most glaring example of the tendency to dismiss innovative new players was when Apple’s iPhone hit the market in 2007.
 It was the first example of a smart mobile phone.